SkyShadowHero/Dodge-the-Creepers/README.md

 # Dodge-the-creepers!!!
-A mini game,just move to dodge the creepers
+A mini game inspired by Minecraft,just move to dodge the creepers

 You can use[W][A][S][D],[↑][←][↓][→] or touch the screen buttons to move